DesyncTheThird/corne-keymap/readme.md

 # Layers
 ### Base
 ![Base](images/base.png?raw=true)
-Base layer alphas is a slightly modified graphite layout, with home block mods, and magic/repeat keys on middle thumb keys.
+Base layer alphas is a slightly modified graphite layout, with home row mods, and magic/repeat keys on middle thumb keys.

 I find it difficult to press upper row keys with my pinkies and end up alt fingering them with my ring fingers, which introduces some SFBs (`BL`, `BR`) with the default Graphite layout.
 So, `J` and `B` have been moved off the outer top row; `B` has also been placed next to `C` to make the common `B_C` string not a skipgram.
 Also, I don't like `E` on the ring finger, so `HEIA` is used over `HAEI`.

 > ℹ️ Note that this keymap internally uses a QWERTY layer (specifically, the `_BASIC` layer) for combos, so this Base layer can be modified easily without needing any changes to combo code.
 >
-> ⚠️ However, per-key mod-tap settings and Achordion will still need to be handled separately if home block mods are changed.
+> ⚠️ However, per-key mod-tap settings and Achordion will still need to be handled separately if home row mods are changed.

 `Comma`, `Dot`, `Scln`, `Colon`, `Dash`, and `Exlm` are compressed together or omitted, as they accessible from combos near or on the home row.
 (These combos are accessible on almost every layer.) `Hash` is also included on base layer as I use it as a (La)TeX [snippet trigger]((https://gist.github.com/DesyncTheThird/0c7a18dc6bedaf27e2627c07f0c53e17))/(reverse) leader key.

-`Tab` is on right hand to reduce left hand contortions and to keep it on home row. `Tab` key also functions as `RShift` when held. `New Sentence` macro sends a dot, a space, then sets a one shot shift.
+A copy of `Tab` is placed on the right hand to reduce left hand contortions.
+The two `Tab` keys also function as `LShift` and `RShift` when held.

+`New Sentence` macro sends a dot, a space, then sets a one shot shift.

 The `LCTL` key also sets a weak one shot `ctrl` modifier for the `Backspace` key only to allow for faster usage while typing.
 The one shot modifier lingers for 500ms and is removed on any other keypress (without being applied).